 Market Demand, Orders and Capacity Pressures

-While technology advances, the commercial aviation market must also address demand‑supply imbalances.
-The release of pent‑up travel demand after the pandemic produced a surge in passenger numbers, with international traffic surpassing 2019 levels in many regions.
-However, global airline capacity has not fully recovered due to labor shortages, supply‑chain disruptions and aircraft delivery delays.
-In the cargo sector, demand is projected to grow 5.8 percent annually while capacity expands just 3–4 percent【299215465150382†L149-L153】.
-Passenger markets face similar constraints; airlines are retiring older wide‑bodies faster than production can replace them.
-Airbus and Boeing have order backlogs stretching into the 2030s: the A321neo and 737 MAX families dominate narrow‑body orders as airlines prioritize fuel efficiency on short‑ and medium‑haul routes.
-Wide‑body demand is recovering with the A350 and Boeing 787, though supply chain bottlenecks limit production rates.
+While technology advances, the commercial aviation market must also address demand-supply imbalances.
+The release of pent-up travel demand after the pandemic produced a surge in passenger numbers, with international traffic surpassing 2019 levels in many regions (IATA Passenger Market Analysis — 2024 full-year).
+However, global airline capacity has not fully recovered due to labor shortages, supply-chain disruptions and aircraft delivery delays.
+In the cargo sector, demand is widely projected to outpace capacity—roughly ~6% demand growth vs ~3–4% capacity expansion in 2025 (IATA Global Outlook, June 2025 and IATA Air Cargo Market Analysis).
+Passenger markets face similar constraints; airlines are retiring older wide-bodies faster than production can replace them.
+Airbus and Boeing backlogs stretch into the 2030s, with the A321neo and 737 MAX families dominating narrow-body orders as airlines prioritize fuel efficiency on short- and medium-haul routes (Airbus Orders & Deliveries, Boeing Orders & Deliveries).
+Wide-body demand is recovering with the A350 and 787, though supply-chain bottlenecks limit production rates (Reuters on widebody output constraints).
 Leasing companies and secondary markets help bridge the gap, but persistent shortages could push fares higher.
 This capacity crunch highlights the importance of efficient fleet planning and underscores the need for governments to harmonize certification and production standards to accelerate aircraft deliveries.

 Emerging Markets and New Routes